TOPLLab/topllab.github.io/warduino/guide/plugin.md

 ## Remote Debugging on a Physical Board

-When you configured the debugger to [target a physical board](#configuring-warduino-for-debugging-on-a-physical-board) by default you start a remote debugger.
+When you configured the debugger to [target a physical board](#configuring-warduino-for-debugging-on-a-physical-board) and you start the debugger, the plugin automatically starts by default a remote debugger.
-Consequently, each issued debug operation is applied on the application running on the Physical board.
+Consequently, each debug operation is applied on the application running on the Physical board.

 See [available functionality](#functionality-overview) for a detailed overview of the available functionality.